 Option D: Validity and Reliability Studies Option This option permits an institution to conduct validity and reliability studies of its assessments in lieu of other program report evidence requirements.
 The validity and reliability of assessments (content in relation to standards, consistency with other evidence, success in subsequent employment, etc.) is so integral to a standards and performance-based national recognition review that systematic examination of validity is essential.
 It would, by definition, directly address SPA standards.
 It would permit institutions with appropriately prepared faculty to formulate a task as part of accreditation that is meaningful for them, while, not unimportantly, helping to advance the research base for educator preparation.
 It is an option that might lend itself to joint participation across several institutions, or at least across programs within an institution.
 It is probably not an option that every institution has the capacity to execute; moreover, it would require a different kind of selection and/or training of reviewers.
 Before a program could choose this option, it must receive approval from NCATE.

-For more information contact Margie Crutchfield (margie@ncate.org) or (elizabeth@ncate.org)
+For more information contact Margie Crutchfield (margie@ncate.org) or Elizabeth Vilky (elizabeth@ncate.org)